MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Update-MgSecurityAlert.md

 Security-related information about the specific properties that triggered the alert (properties appearing in the alert).
 Alerts might contain information about multiple users, hosts, files, ip addresses.
 This field indicates which properties triggered the alert generation.
-To construct, please use Get-Help -Online and see NOTES section for TRIGGERS properties and create a hash table.
+To construct, see NOTES section for TRIGGERS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphAlertTrigger[]